 Campbell College regards bullying as unacceptable and is fully committed to endeavouring to maintain a secure and caring environment for students and staff.
 We expect all our students to refrain from becoming involved in any kind of bullying.

 The College uses the definition of Bullying from the 'Northern Ireland Anti-Bullying Forum':

-"The repeated use of power by one or more people intentionally to harm, hurt or adversely affect the rights and needs of another or others"
+"Bullying is usually repeated behaviour that intentionally hurts, harms or adversely affects the rights and needs of another or others."

 Characteristics of bullying behaviour: